wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is a tier?
 ---------------

-A tier is the total size (in GB) of data from the alerts which are available online through your Web User Interface.
+A tier is the total size (in GB) of data from the alerts and archives which are available online through your Web User Interface.
 This data consists of the threat inteligence feed generated from Wazuh.

 What will happen when I use all of my tier?